scenarioo/scenarioo-format/scenarioo_object_model.md

 The Scenarioo DocuObject Model allows to add arbitrary application-specific documentation data to any object in the scenarioo model.

 Each object in the scenario model has a property `properties` (similar to `details` in scenarioo 2.x model) that can be used to attach additional data attributes to an object.
-This `properties` basically is an array of entries (with `labelKey`, `value` and optionaly some more meta data information) explained in more details in following sections.
+This `properties` basically is an array of entries (with `labelKey`, `value` and optionally some more meta data information) explained in more details in following sections.

 Inside such properties you can even store more complex objects of complex data structure, that have a `type` and  which can again contain `properties`.